ysharplanguage/FastJsonParser/README.md

     T Parse<T>(System.IO.Stream input)

-(being able to parse JSON text coming from a stream is a must-have, IMO - "have mercy of your CLR's large object heap", [if you see what I mean...](http://msdn.microsoft.com/en-us/magazine/cc534993.aspx) - thus, similar support for StreamReader should be easy to add along the same lines; coming soon hopefully)
+(being able to parse JSON text coming from a stream is a must-have, IMO - "*have mercy for your CLR's large object heap*", [if you see what I mean...](http://msdn.microsoft.com/en-us/magazine/cc534993.aspx) - thus, similar support for StreamReader should be easy to add along the same lines; coming soon hopefully)

 Performances
 ------------